seatable/seatable-admin-docs/docs/installation-rework/advanced/custom_certificates.md

 # Custom certificates

 Usually we use let's encrypt to generate valid certificates for public access.
 Nethertheless caddy provides an easy way to use custom certificates.
+This article assumes that you want to use a valid certificate (or a wildcard certificate) from a trusted authority.

+!!! warning "Self signed certificates are not fully supported"

+    The usage of a self signed certificate is not recommended.
+Even if you clients (browsers) trust the certificate, the docker containers does not trust each other.
+Python Pipeline will not work etc...

 ## Make certificates available to caddy